Dissipationless collapse and the dynamical mass-ellipticity relation of elliptical galaxies in Newtonian gravity and MOND: Models and methods

 where, $\mathcal{E}=v^2/2-\Phi(r)$ is the specific energy for unit mass and the total potential $\Phi=\Phi_*+\Phi_{\rm DM}$, where the stellar and DM potentials $\Phi_*$ and $\Phi_{\rm DM}$ are given for a $\gamma$-model by

 Clumpy initial conditions have been implemented following \cite{hansen_etal}.
 First a root $\gamma=1$ model is generated and then $N_C$ clumps also described by the density (\ref{dehnen}) with different choices of the scale radius $r_{c}$, and density slope $\gamma$ are generated with centres having Poissonian displacements from the root Hernquist model.
 When present, the DM halo is initialized as above for the spherical collapse.
 Again, stellar particles velocities are selected from a isotropic Maxwellian and later normalized to obtain the desired value of $2K/|W|$.
 MOND systems, as they lack of a dark component, are characterized by the dimensionless $\kappa$ parameter, defined by $\kappa\equiv GM/a_0r_c^2$, where $a_0\approx 10^{-8}$cm s$^{-2}$ is the MOND scale acceleration (\citealt{1983ApJ...270..365M}), so that for $\kappa\gg 1$ one recovers the Newtonian regime, while for $\kappa\lesssim 1$ the system is in MONDian regime.\\ Throughout this work a constant mass to light ratio for the stellar component is adopted so that, in computer units $M_*/L=1$ for all models.
 As a consequence, Equation (\ref{epstoml}) is hereafter expressed in terms of $M/M_*$.
+All properties of the initial conditions presented in this work are summarized in Tab. \ref{tab_sim}.